How AI and machine learning are improving the business travel experience

 For years, hotel groups like CitizenM have offered guests online check-in services and self-check-in terminals across their network of hotels, drawing them in with this hook:

-“Before your arrival, you can now check in online, pimp your stay with any extras (late check, breakfast anyone?), and receive your personalised QR code.
+“Before your arrival, you can now check in online, pimp your stay with any extras (late check, breakfast anyone?), and receive your personalized QR code.
 All that’s left for you to do on arrival is to use your code to pick up your room key at one of our kiosks.
 It takes less than 20 seconds.”

-5. Expense tracking and reporting
+5. Expense Tracking and Reporting

-One of the things that make business travel a frustrating experience is having to manually track travel expenses to file expense reports after every trip.
+One of the things that makes business travel a frustrating experience is having to manually track travel expenses to file expense reports after every trip.
 It’s tedious, time-wasting work, requiring you to keep every receipt and prepare your explanations for items that may appear questionable to travel managers.

 Virtual credit cards are also becoming more accessible to small businesses, providing them with the benefits large companies have enjoyed for years.
-That includes secure payments, phasing out checks and automated clearing house payments, and even access to rebates.
+That includes secure payments, phasing out checks automated clearing house payments, and even access to rebates.

-Benefits of AI and machine learning to companies
+Benefits of AI and Machine Learning

 For one, AI algorithms can automatically detect expense-reporting fraud and forged receipts, which may at times be overlooked by human auditors.
-Companies can also use predictive analytics to help employees customise their trips with recommendations while staying within budget.
+Companies can also use predictive analytics to help employees customize their trips with recommendations while staying within budget.